JBaczuk/garage-pi/README.md

 # Garage Pi

 Control your garage with a raspberry pi.
-This assumes you have a relay connected between GPIO BCM22 and the two toggle lines on your garage opener.
+This assumes you have a relay connected between GPIO BCM22 and the button wire on your garage opener.
 Message me if you need help finding one.
 This is a simple API that toggles a GPIO and runs as a service at boot.

 ## Installation
 ```